awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

    + **Debug level**: You can change the debug level from `formatid="fmtinfo"` to `outputs formatid="fmtdebug"`\.
    + **Log file options**: You can make changes to the log file options, including where the logs are stored, with the exception of the log file names\.
 **Important**
-Do not change the file names or logging will not work correctly\.
+Don't change the file names or logging won't work correctly\.

      ```
      <rollingfile type="size" filename="C:\%PROGRAMDATA%\Amazon\SessionManagerPlugin\Logs\session-manager-plugin.log" maxsize="30000000" maxrolls="5"/>